foranetworks/protocol/core/core.md

 Dishonest hosts may still serve dishonest users by continuing to serve banned content and banned users.
 However, they cannot interfere with the honest parts of the community since the Honest hosts will not accept any banned messages.
 In fact, persistently dishonest Hosts may simply be shunned from the gossip network if they consistently send banned messages to Honest peers.
 Of course, dishonest hosts can form their own network of banned users that send banned messages and interact in ways that are in violation of the original community rules, however one should note that this constitutes an **entirely separate** community altogether that cannot interfere with the interactions of the original community.

 As noted in Non-Goal #3 in the [goals doc](../dogma/goals.md), this is not something Fora expects to make impossible.
 So long as the original community can effectively safeguard its own interaction space, other communities may form with different rulesets without any issues.

+**Community Interaction Security Model**

+As mentioned above, for an honest users to successfully connect to the rest of the honest community; they must not be eclipsed by dishonest Hosts.
+If an honest user has no choice but to access the community through a dishonest Host, then Fora can make no guarantee that the user can be protected from banned users and banned content.

+Thus the Fora protocol assumes that the peer-to-peer network is sufficiently distributed and decentralized such that no user can be fully eclipsed by dishonest Hosts.